Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

         ![create_session](images/createsession.png)

     * The `is_session_valid(user_uuid)` function:
-        Checks if the user has an valid or active session:
+        Checks if the user has a valid or active session:
         1. It gets passed a `user_uuid` as an argument.
         2. It checks if the given `user_uuid` is a key in the `users_sessions` dictionary:
             * if it is, it returns `True`.